From the Car Park

 Alternatively, if you donʼt mind clambering over rocky groynes, you can walk along the beach.
 The Land Train Halt is about 50m north of The Beach Café, so cut through to the landward side when you get there, or just before.

-The Beach Café is opposite the Ferry Pier (ferries to Mudeford and Christchurch Quays) and has, like so many others in this area plunged up-market calling itself the Beach House Restaurant.
+The Beach Café is opposite the Ferry Pier (ferries to Mudeford and Christchurch Quays) and had (at the time of my last visit) like so many others in this area plunged up-market calling itself the Beach House Restaurant.
 It sells the usual mix of Italian, Spanish and Mexican fare that passes for posh these days.
 (Iʼve not eaten there, so I may be doing them a disservice, itʼs just that it used to be such a nice Beach Cafe).

 Fortunately the adjoining shop sells cups of tea, a limited range of soft drinks, sandwiches, etc.